geographyclub/wikipedia-mapper/README.md

 ## Introduction

-Script(s) to work with wikipedia and wikidata as spatial datasets.
+Script(s) to use wikipedia/wikidata as spatial datasets in mapmaking.

 ## Files